-Due to the high standards of welfare afforded to the animals in our care, they can have an abundance of time which our keepers come up with inventive ways of filling!
+Due to the high standards of welfare afforded to the animals in our care, they can have an abundance of time which the Animal Care Team come up with inventive ways of filling!

 In captivity, food and water is supplied, territory is already delineated, social groupings are usually fairly stable and structured, there are no predators to avoid, and quite often mates are selected for them.
 With all the extra free time, the animals have a need for new and challenging activities.
 That is where the role of enrichment comes in.

 There are many forms of enrichment but the overall aim of Colchester Zoo’s enrichment programme is to provide a mentally and physically enriching environment specific to each species in our care.

 There are 5 main categories in which enrichment can be provided, and with knowledge and a little imagination there are thousands of ways in which our team improve the daily lives of the animals in their care.

 Food based enrichment can be as simple as leaving the fruit and vegetables whole and throwing them onto the roof so that the animals have to pull the food through the mesh.
 It can also be cut very small so that it can be scattered through the enclosure so that the animals have to forage through the substrate.
 Other methods include hiding food in boxes or paper sacks and hanging it from pulley systems and wires.

 Cognitive enrichment is used to provide and enhance an animal’s mental stimulation, by creating puzzle feeder training sessions where food is hidden in a number of ways and within a number of different objects, such as those mentioned above, to make the animal think about how to access food hidden inside.

 Social enrichment can also be seen alongside the flock of flamingos.
 Increased flock size gives flamingos confidence to breed, and due to this, a number of mirrors were constructed and put up around the lakeside/possible nesting areas.
 This had the positive effect of creating confidence within the birds to start mating behaviours.